 Why we started

-UFULU is a UK based charity created by Widge Woolsey in 2018 to provide women and girls in Malawi with menstrual cups – a sanitary product that is reusable, safe, eco-friendly and hygienic.
+UFULU is a UK based charity created by Widge Woolsey in 2018 to provide women and girls in Malawi with free menstrual cups – a sanitary product that is reusable, safe, hygienic and eco-friendly.

-“In 2018, when I was staying on Likoma, Nandi and I became really good friends.
-We had the chance to have some long girly chats and before I left I gave Nandi a load of tampons that I didn’t need (I use a cup but always take tampons just in case) and she was so pleased to have them.
+“Before I went back to the UK, I gave Nandi a load of tampons that I didn’t need (I use a cup but always take tampons just in case) and she was so pleased to have them.
 So then I asked her what she normally used.
 Nandi looked down at the floor and told me she used rags.
-I felt so stupid – I had lived and worked in Africa but it had never even occurred to me that most women couldn’t afford to buy pads or tampons.
-I felt so western, so privileged and so incredibly ignorant.“
+I was mortified – I had lived and worked in Africa for many years, and knew how hard it was to get hold of pads or tampons, but it had never occurred to me to wonder what local women used.
+I felt so western, so privileged, and so incredibly ignorant.“

-This is a big problem in the rainy season.
-Women are embarrassed to hang their rags outside and many hide them away inside their houses, where they receive no ventilation or direct sunlight.
-As a consequence they do not dry properly and many women end up with nappy rash and bacterial vaginosis.
-90% of the women we have spoken to, told us they have permanent nappy rash, all the time.
-And of course they don’t have the money to buy a product like sudacream, so once again, they suffer in silence.
+This is a big problem in the rainy season (which lasts for 4-5 months).
+Women are embarrassed to hang their rags outside, and many hide them away inside their houses, where they receive no ventilation or direct sunlight.
+As a consequence, they do not dry properly and many women end up with nappy rash and bacterial vaginosis.
+90% of the women we have spoken to, told us they have permanent nappy rash.
+And of course, they don’t have the money to buy a product like sudacream, so once again, they suffer in silence.

-Many teenage girls in Malawi just don’t go to school when they have their periods.
+Another disturbing consequence of period poverty is that many teenage girls in Malawi don’t go to school when they have their periods.
 They feel embarrassed and worry about smelling, leaks and stains on their clothing.
 We don’t believe any girl should miss out on her education simply because she is menstruating.
-The United Nations states that the easiest way to bring a developing country up in the world rankings is to educate its women.
-But if the girls are missing a quarter of their education just because they have their periods, this will never be achieved.
+The UN states that the easiest way to bring a developing country up in the world rankings is to educate its women.
+But if girls are missing a week of school every month, that is a quarter of their education – just because they have their periods, and they just never catch up.

 “I went back to Likoma later that year and made sure I took Nandi some more tampons.
 But even then, I knew it wasn’t a realistic or sustainable solution.
 Likoma, like most of Malawi, has a massive waste issue.
 Rubbish is not collected – most is burnt in communal open pits.
 As a woman you are not going to take your used pads to a communal pit.
 Most people use drop latrines and putting pads down them means they contaminate the soil.
 The situation was so dire in every way imaginable.
 So that was when I thought – I need to do something about this.”